txemac/lowy-API-connection/README.md

 - The new endpoint should be called "POST /users"
 - The endpoint should accept a JSON payload containing user information, including the user's name, email, and a list of Asian countries the user wants to subscribe to.
 - If the user already exists, the endpoint should return a 409 Conflict error.
+- The user created should be and `id`.
+This field will be a int starting by 1.
 - If the payload is missing any required fields, the endpoint should return a 400 Bad Request error.
 - If the user is successfully created, the endpoint should return a 201 Created status code and the user's ID in the response body.